Judiciary of Malawi: History

 During colonial rule, the hierarchy of courts began with magistrates' courts in the towns, rising to a High Court and finally a Supreme Court of Appeal.
 In addition, mainly in rural areas, there were several levels of local courts with varying powers to hear disputes such as divorces and other matrimonial issues, inheritance and access to land based on traditional customary law.
 These courts also heard minor criminal cases specified in the Malawi Penal Code, using an expedited procedure.
 These were subordinate to the High Court, and subject to legislation giving the guarantee of a fair trial, including the right to legal representation and the right to appeal to the High Court.

 After independence in 1964, Prime Minister Hastings Banda, and Minister of Justice Orton Chirwa began to criticise such principles of English-based law as the presumption of innocence, the need to establish guilt beyond reasonable doubt and the requirement for corroborating evidence.
 In 1969, the acquittal of five defendants in the first Chilobwe murders trial caused outrage.
-Parliamentary reaction was hostile, and several speakers, including ministers, openly suggested that European judges and the European-style legal system had allowed clearly guilty defendants to escape punishment, although another individual was later found guilty of all the murders in a second trial.
+The parliamentary reaction was hostile, and several speakers, including ministers, openly suggested that European judges and the European-style legal system had allowed clearly guilty defendants to escape punishment, although another individual was later found guilty of all the murders in a second trial.
 Aleke Banda, the Minister of Finance, particularly attacked the use of defence lawyers and the legal safeguards imposed by the English-law rules of evidence.
 Banda (who was president from 1966) suggested that the judge should resign and specifically linked traditional law to making punishment certain, claiming that lack of evidence was not proof of innocence.

 From 1970, the system of traditional courts was transformed.
 Three regional traditional courts and a National Traditional Court of Appeal were created above the existing network of lower-level traditional courts, and given jurisdiction over virtually all criminal trials, including murder and treason, involving Africans of Malawian descent, using "customary" rules of evidence and procedure.
 Appeals were directed to a National Traditional Court of Appeal rather than the Malawi High Court, as had been the case before 1970.
 The High Court and Supreme Court of Appeal remained in existence, and mainly dealt with civil law cases outside customary law.
 Although these courts retained their criminal jurisdiction, in practice the vast majority of criminal cases were heard in the traditional courts.
 The traditional courts were supposed to operate in accordance with African law and custom, although they applied an authoritarian, restrictive and punitive version of customary law, in line with the views of Banda.
 The majority of the judges were chiefs without legal training, appointed by and liable to dismissal by Banda, without any judicial independence.
-Defendants were not allowed lawyers to plead their cases, had no automatic rights either to call witnesses or of appeal (these were at the discretion of the courts and the Minister of Justice).
+Defendants were not allowed lawyers to plead their cases and had no automatic rights either to call witnesses or to appeal (these were at the discretion of the courts and the Minister of Justice).
 They were not given a summary of the charges against them before the trial, so they could not prepare a defence.